Nice Things to Know About Saraland – The Gateway to Progress

 - Saraland formed its own city school system in 2006.
 It is now ranked among the best school systems in the State of Alabama.
 Students receive outstanding education in fields such as nursing, engineering and welding in state-of-the-art facilities.
 Since its inception, the Saraland City School system has more than doubled in size, from 1500 students in 2009 to over 3000 students now.
 This is but one example of the tremendous growth that the City of Saraland is experiencing.

 - The City of Saraland was recently designated as an Alabama Community of Excellence.
 Saraland was the first and, to date, the only municipality in Mobile County to receive this honor.

 - Saraland enjoys a very low crime rate which can be attributed, in part, to our police department.
 With their professional approach to community policing, the police team with our residents to provide a safe environment.
 Our citizens also benefit from outstanding fire and paramedic services with expedient response from three well-equipped stations throughout the City including 24/7 paramedic coverage.
 Additional city employees provide a wide variety of top notch services to ensure our residents and guests have safe roads, parks and facilities.

-- The new Infirmary Medical Campus will be opening its first phase in fall of 2017 with a multi-specialty clinic facility as well as a diagnostic center offering MRI/CT capability.
-Future phases of expansion will include a 24-hour emergency room, outpatient surgery center and ultimately a hospital.
+- The Infirmary Medical Campus has opened a multi-specialty clinic facility as well as a diagnostic center offering MRI/CT capability.
+Mobile Infirmary has opened a new freestanding emergency department in Saraland.
+Seven days a week, 24 hours a day, emergency care is provided.
+Future phases of expansion will outpatient surgery center and ultimately a hospital.

 - Many new businesses are locating to Saraland.
 Publix, Cracker Barrel, Whataburger and several other new restaurants and retail businesses are planned.
 Saraland is home to over a dozen hotels including new hotel properties such as Fairfield Inn, Towne Place Suites, and Hampton Inn.